Fellhanera antennophora

-Fellhanera antennophora is a species of corticolous (bark-dwelling) crustose lichen in the family Pilocarpaceae.
+Fellhanera antennophora is a species of corticolous (bark-dwelling) crustose lichen in the family Ectolechiaceae.
 It occurs in Brazil.

 Taxonomy

 Fellhanera antennophora was described as a new species by the Dutch lichenologist André Aptroot in 2002.
 It was identified from Brazil, in the Minas Gerais region.
 The species is noted for its distinct (helmet-shaped conidioma), which are the longest reported in the genus Fellhanera.

 Description

 Fellhanera antennophora has a crustose (crust-like), finely thallus that can reach up to 13 cm in diameter.
 The colour ranges from sandy brown to pale hues.
 The thallus is surrounded by an inconspicuous brown with occasional visible granules.
 It hosts green algae, mostly ellipsoid, measuring about 3–7 μm in diameter.